Arthur Haswell Flute Repairs

 Sir Seymour Tritton, KBE, (1860-1937) was a prominent mechanical engineer, well-known in his day for his work with the railways in India.
 The Institute of Mechanical Engineers continues to give an annual lecture in his name.
 At the time of buying the flute he seems to have established himself at a comfortable address in Surbiton Hill, then on the outer fringe of London.
 He was knighted in 1918.

 We have made every effort to do right by this special and rare flute.
 We have overhauled the mechanism and given it a repad.
-The keywork needed no more, being in excellent condition without blemish or old repairs.
+The keywork is in excellent condition without blemish or old repairs.
 The body is very good; the tube is not seamed and neither is the keywork tubing.

 Chris Raven has done a superb job in restoring the original case.
 He has relined it with green baize, and had one of London's top bookbinders cover it in fine leather.